manticoresoftware/manticoresearch-php/docs/nodes.md

 Nodes
 -----

-Nodes namespace contains methods for handling daemon operations or obtaining information about the current node.
+The node namespace contains methods for handling daemon operations or obtaining information about the current node.

 AgentStatus
 ===========